philippesalembier/SckitamVCV/README.md

 1. **N: Order of the polygon**.
 Its value ranges from 2.1 up to 20 and can be CV modulated.
 High values of N create polygons that converge towards a circle and the resulting waveforms are cosine (X) and sine (Y) waves.
 Lower N values generate signals with richer harmonic content.
 2. **T: Teeth**: This parameter creates "teeth" shapes on the corners of the polygon.
 These shapes increase the harmonic content of the signals.

-In order to minimize, the CPU load no visual representaton of the curve is included in the module itself.
+In order to minimize the CPU load, no visual representation of the curve is included in the module itself.
 However, as shown in the figure above, the use of an additional scope is highly recommended, at least for sound design.